-POSSIBLE LACK OF DIVERSIFICATION RESULTING FROM SUBSCRIPTIONS FOR LESS THAN THE MAXIMUM NUMBER OF SHARES.
-To the extent that less than the Maximum Offering is sold, the diversification of the Company's investments will be decreased and the extent to which the Company's profitability will be affected by any one of its investments will increase.
-Specifically, the various types of real estate assets in which the Company invests and the geographic diversity of such assets will be reduced proportionally.
-Consequently, the effects of the financial performance of such fewer assets will be concentrated and thus the risks of poor financial performance will be increased.
-Further, reduced geographic diversity of the Company's properties will increase the Company's reliance on (and therefore risks) related to regional economic conditions.
-Accordingly, lack of diversification of the Company's investments will have the effect of increasing the risks associated with an investment in the Shares.
+Possible Lack of Diversification Resulting from Subscriptions for Less than the Maximum Number of Shares.
+To the extent that less than the maximum number of Shares are sold, the diversification of the Company's investments will be decreased and the extent to which the Company's profitability will be affected by any one of its investments will increase.
+Lack of diversification of the Company's investments will have the effect of increasing the risks associated with an investment in the Shares.